-From the flowers from Billies House, to decoration from Bespoke Decor, and the beautiful hand painted cookies from Rain Bake Shop, every detail came together stunningly.
+From the flowers from Billies House, who went the extra mile to ensure that Laura’s bouquet included a Protea – the national flower of South Africa, to decor from Bespoke Decor, and the beautiful hand painted cookies from Rain Bake Shop, every detail came together stunningly.
 And as each piece fell into place, it was hard not to get wrapped up in the emotion of it all.

 As you can imagine, this wedding was filled with wonderful, heartfelt moments.
 One of my favourite was Laura’s father’s speech.
 In it, he talked about how important it was to him to walk his daughter down the aisle — he was determined to make sure it happened.
 He also shared a really special story about how many of his friends had daughters the same age as Laura, and that they had father-daughter trips for years.

 This story, and how guests responded to it, really solidified how special my job is — particularly in these times.
 So often, as provincial regulations were set, they painted weddings under the same broad stroke as “parties.”
 To me, weddings are so much more than just gatherings.
 They are about a community coming together to celebrate a couple and show their support as they step into their lives together.